MitchForest/snapbet/scripts/README.md

-# SnapFade Scripts Documentation
+# SnapBet Scripts Documentation

-This directory contains administrative scripts for managing the SnapFade database and mock data.
+This directory contains administrative scripts for managing the SnapBet database and mock data.

 ## Prerequisites